MicrosoftDocs/azure-reference-other/stream-analytics-query-language/getmetadatapropertyvalue.md

 `SELECT GetMetadataPropertyValue(blobInput, 'Blob') AS blobRecord FROM blobInput`

 ## User properties
-A custom user property called SenderClientId set on incoming EventHub/IoT/Blob messages will be accessible as shown below.
+A custom user property called SenderClientId set on incoming EventHub/IoT/Blob messages is made accessible using GetMetadataPropertyValue, as shown below.

 ### Examples